Aristote-code/subscription_app/README.md

 ## Documentation

-For more detailed information about the SendGrid integration, see [SendGrid Integration Documentation](docs/sendgrid-integration.md).
+For more detailed information about the Resend integration, see [Resend Integration Documentation](docs/resend-integration.md).

 ## Contributing